History of Candles at Christmas

 1. Ambiance and Decoration: Candles add a warm, cozy glow to homes and festive gatherings, enhancing the ambiance and creating a sense of enchantment.

-2. Centerpieces and Table Decor: Candles are often used as centerpieces or table decorations, adding a touch of elegance and sophistication to holiday meals and celebrations.
+2. Centerpieces and Table Decor: Candles are used as centerpieces or table decorations, adding a touch of elegance and sophistication to holiday meals and celebrations.

 3. Aromatic Scents: Scented candles can fill homes with the delightful fragrances of the season, such as pine, cinnamon, and gingerbread, creating a festive and inviting atmosphere.